Amadeus-911/stripe-test/readme.md

 # PHP Task: Shopping Cart Checkout System

 ## Overview
-Create a simple checkout system with PayPal payment gateway integration using vanilla PHP (no frameworks).
-The system should process a predefined cart of products through PayPal checkout.
+Created a simple checkout system with Stripe payment gateway integration using vanilla PHP (no frameworks).
+The system should process a predefined cart of products through Stripe checkout.
+Could not create a Paypal account with BD phone number required.

 ### Technical Requirements
 - PHP 8.1 or higher